maelyg/ONTViSc-hands-on-training/README.md

 **ET300 plot:**
 <p align="left"><img src="images/ONT300_nanoplot.png" width="1000"></p>

-If we compare the plot profiles, we can see that the data distribution looks very different between the 2 samples.
+If we compare the plot profiles, you can see that the data distribution looks very different between the 2 samples.
 In MT001, most of the reads are short, so we will not perform a quality filtering step as most of the data would otherwise be filtered out.
 In ONT300, we recover a lot of reads that are 10k in length so we can confidently perform a quality filtering step based on length since the sample was an amplicon and was sequenced at very high depth.